-The SWC Volunteer Water Quality Monitoring Program has an approved SAP on file with the ODEQ.
-We update QA/QC procedures as they evolve and follow the ODEQ's QAPP Water Quality Volunteer Monitoring and amend SWC's SAP to include continuous dissolved oxygen loggers according to the ODEQ QAPP (See appendix C).
+The SWC Volunteer Water Quality Monitoring Program has an approved sampling and analysis plan (SAP) on file with the DEQ.
+The SAP provides guidance and is a template to assist in documenting the procedural and analytical requirements for discrete and continuous collection of water quality measurements.
+We update QA/QC procedures as they evolve and follow the DEQ's quality assurance project plan (QAPP).
+The QAPP outlines the activities of a water quality monitoring program and the associated acquisition of continuous and discrete water quality data.
+Water Quality Volunteer Monitoring and amend SWC's SAP to include continuous dissolved oxygen loggers according to the ODEQ QAPP (See appendix C).